 In conclusion, IT organizations should be able to mix and match a resource to a workload depending upon their use case and cloud service needs.
 For example, a company in the financial industry would benefit from a bare-metal server due to its consistent enterprise-grade workloads and security requirements.
 Contrastingly, a retailer may be better suited for virtual machine servers to manage fluctuating traffic and control costs.

 VEXXHOST’s Kubernetes Enablement offering can deploy a fully-managed solution on your existing OpenStack private cloud.
-Consult our experts to know more about what cloud infrastructure is best suited for your organization.
+Consult our experts to know more about cloud infrastructure solutions including private cloud and find out what is best suited for your organization.